Enterprise-grade security is woven into every aspect of how users collaborate and get work done in Slack.

 - Custom terms of service (TOS)

-How our audit log API can help you to detect suspicious behaviour inside Slack
+How our audit log API can help you detect suspicious behavior inside Slack

-Slack’s Audit Logs API offers real-time access to audit events within Enterprise Grid organisations, allowing owners to monitor user actions and safeguard against inappropriate access.
-This API supports integration with tools such as security information and event management (SIEM) and security orchestration, automation and response (SOAR), providing visibility into security issues and suspicious user behaviour such as large-scale downloads of corporate data.
-Anomaly events are a special part of the Audit Logs API that help to surface unexpected app and user behaviours that may be considered risky in your environment.
+Slack’s Audit Logs API offers real-time access to audit events within Enterprise Grid organizations, allowing owners to monitor user actions and safeguard against inappropriate access.
+This API supports integration with tools like Security Information and Event Management (SIEM) and Security Orchestration, Automation, and Response (SOAR), providing visibility into security issues and suspicious user behavior such as large-scale downloads of corporate data.
+Anomaly events are a special part of the Audit Logs API that help surface unexpected app and user behaviors that may be considered risky in your environment.

 It’s read-only, meaning it doesn’t write events or assess the appropriateness of actions.
-While it doesn’t monitor message content, it can feed access data for custom apps or compliance solutions such as e-discovery or data loss prevention.
+While it doesn’t monitor message content, it can feed access data for custom apps or compliance solutions like e-Discovery or Data Loss Prevention.